iarba/brainstack/README.md

 ## How to use:

-Use your favorite Brainfuck compiler/interpreter on `source/tictactoe` to play the game.
+Use your favorite Brainfuck compiler/interpreter on `brainstack.bf` to use the program.
 [Recommendation](https://github.com/iarba/bfcompiler)

 ## Program